Don't Throw Anything Away with Pausable Downloads

 Once upon a time, an app was just a stripped-down version of a website.
 Those days are long gone.
 Our users now expect to be able to do everything through the app that they can do through the website.
-This change in expectation has meant that our apps have become increasingly media hungry.
+This change in expectation has meant that our apps have become increasingly media-hungry.
 Despite network speeds increasing year-on-year, network requests are still the most likely source of bottlenecks, especially media requests.
 Every time a user has to wait for a network request to complete before they can get on with their task, we risk losing that user.

 In this post, I want to look at how we can build a better downloading approach that doesn't throw away data and merges duplicate download requests.
 All without requiring any extra effort from the consumer of the media layer.

-This post will build up to a working example however if you're just too excited to wait for that, then head on over to the completed example and take a look at AssetDownloadsSession, AssetDownloadItem and AssetDownloadItemDelegate to see how things end up.
-To run the example project, follow the instructions below.
+This post will build up to a working example; however, if you're just too excited to wait for that, then head on over to the completed example and take a look at

-Time for a small detour šŸ—ŗļø
+Time for a small detour šŗļø

 Just because we want to resume a cancelled download does not mean that we can.
 For resumption to be possible, we need the following to be true:

-• The resource has not changed since it was first requested.
+- The resource has not changed since it was first requested.

-• The task is an HTTP or HTTPS GET request.
+- The task is an

-• The server supports byte-range requests.
+ETagorLast-Modifiedheader (or both) in its response. - The server supports byte-range requests.

 Now, before we start building our downloading layer, let's look (briefly) at how iOS handles supporting resuming downloads via URLSession.
-To resume a download, we need to use a special init'er on URLSessionDownloadTask - downloadTask(withResumeData:completionHandler:) (this example is only going to show the completion handler approach if you want to see a delegation based approach Alexander Grebenyuk has a great article on that approach here).
+To resume a download, we need to use a special init'er on URLSessionDownloadTask - downloadTask(withResumeData:completionHandler:) (this example is only going to show the completion handler approach if you want to see a delegation-based approach Alexander Grebenyuk has a great post on that approach here).
 Rather than taking a URL or URLRequest, downloadTask(withResumeData:completionHandler:) takes a Data instance.
 This Data instance, among other things, tells the URLSessionDownloadTask instance where the already downloaded media data should be on the file system and what parts of the media asset have already been downloaded.
 We get this Data instance by calling cancel(byProducingResumeData:) when cancelling the original URLSessionDownloadTask instance.

-If the above introduction to resuming downloads feels too short, don't fret we will cover the topic in a lot more detail as we build up the media download layer below.
+If the above introduction to resuming downloads feels too short, don't fret, we will cover the topic in a lot more detail as we build up the media download layer below.

-Let's get building šŸ‘·
+Let's get building š·

 Our media download layer has 5 primary responsibilities:

-1. Scheduling downloads.
+- Scheduling downloads.

-2. Pausing downloads.
+- Pausing downloads.

-3. Resuming paused downloads.
+- Resuming paused downloads.

-4. Removing unwanted paused downloads (freeing memory).
+- Removing unwanted paused downloads (freeing memory).

-5. Downloading the requested media.
+- Downloading the requested media.

 These responsibilities together produce the following class structure: